 Clinical Trials

 Clinical trials range in scope from small pilot studies to extensive multi-site studies which may, for example, compare the effect of a new drug with a placebo or another drug.
-Clinical Futures clinical trials strive to advance clinical trials methodology, particularly concerning pediatric trials and stakeholder engagement.
+The clinical trials pillar of Clinical Futures strives to advance and support clinical trials in pediatric disease, including stakeholder engagement, pragmatic designs, and adaptations for rare diseases.

 Clinical Futures Projects Involving Clinical Trials Methodology: